raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 What's the simplest possible language that contains sentences?
 A language containing only one sentence.
 Such languages include `{ 'balderdash' }`, `{ 'billingsgate' }`, and even `{ 'bafflegab' }`.

 Of all the one-sentence languages, the simplest would be the language containing the shortest possible string, `''`.
-We will also boldly declare this as a constant:
+We will also declare this as a constant:

 ```javascript
 const EMPTY_STRING = {